scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 -----------

 What happens under the hood when creating a function?
-This section outlines in broad strokes the various stages of the compilation pipeline.
+This section outlines in broad strokes the stages of the compilation pipeline.
-The very first step in compilation is to copy the graph, so that the compilation process does not change anything about the original graph built by the user.
-Once copied, the graph is the subject of several
+Prior to these stages the expression graph is copied, so that the compilation process does not change anything in the graph built by the user.
-transformations:
+As illustrated in Figure :label:`fig:pipeline`, the expression graph is subjected to several transformations:
 (1) canonicalization,
 (2) stabilization,
 (3) specialization,
 (4) optional GPU transfer,
 (5) code generation.
-There are some amount of overlap between these transformations, but these high-level distinctions are still useful.
+There is some overlap between these transformations, but at a high level they have different objectives.
-These transformations correspond roughly, but not exactly to the optimization objects that are implemented in the project source code.
+(The interested reader should note that these transformations correspond roughly, but not exactly to the optimization objects that are implemented in the project source code.)
 TODO: MAKE A BLOCK DIAGRAM SHOWING THE COMPILATION PIPELINE.